 An insurance policy is a legally binding contract.
 Since minors (under 18 in most states) do not have the same legal capacity to enter contracts, insurance companies usually require an adult (parent or guardian) to sign or co-sign.

-Even if a minor is legally allowed to own and register a vehicle in some states, many insurers will not write a policy solely in a minor’s name.
+Even if a minor can legally own and register a vehicle in some states, many insurers will not write a policy solely in a minor’s name.
 They may require a parent or guardian to appear on the policy as a named insured or co-policyholder.

 What is the role and responsibility of a co-signer or a parent on a teenager’s policy?